 Check engine oil level during fuel stops.
+It is normal for diesel engines to burn some oil.
 If the oil level is low, refer to heading "Engine Oil Level" in this chapter.

-Warning: Check the engine oil level with motorcoach parked on a level surface and with the parking brake engaged.
+Warning: Check the engine oil level with vehicle parked on a level surface and with the parking brake engaged.